 EMBA Global Network Week

 All EMBA students are required to participate in the EMBA Global Network Week at the end of their first year.
 Each June, students attend a week of programming at another Global Network for Advanced Management school that is participating in Network Week.
-Students are responsible for airfare.
+Students are responsible for airfare, visa costs, required vaccinations (if applicable), and ground transportation.
 The cost of hotels and some meals is included in EMBA program tuition and fees.

 Students unable to participate in the Global Network Week designated for their class will have the opportunity to participate in the EMBA Global Network Week of the following class.
 Please note that EMBA students cannot satisfy this requirement with an M.B.A.
-Global Network Week.
+Global Network Week or International Experience.

 EMBA Program Degree Requirements